Acne

 Antibiotics

 Given that bacteria plays a large role in acne, antibiotics as a treatment only makes sense.
-Doxycycline is a popular antibiotic that is used to treat several types of bacterial infections, including those that contribute to acne.
+Antibiotics can be used to treat several types of bacterial infections, including those that contribute to acne.
 It’s particularly effective against acne-causing bacteria, P. acnes.
 It also has anti-inflammatory properties, which is often a compounding issue with acne.

 • Nausea and stomach upset or diarrhea